Aesthetic appeal

 Artifacts add that extra glam quotient, giving your home a creative look.

 Artifacts add that extra glam quotient and make even a simple looking room stand out.
 While the greens add a touch of natural beauty to the external elevation, aspects like a patio, fountains, waterfalls, pergolas, urns, statuettes, and lanterns bring a mystical element to the outdoors.
 Stepping out into a verandah, it is the comfortable seating, mural on the wall, or antique swing that creates a charming prelude to the interiors.
 Indoors, the options for decor are unlimited.
-When the home is designed in a traditional style, Indian or foreign, the artifacts must suit the character of
+When the home is designed in a traditional style, Indian or foreign, the artifacts must suit the character of the home decor.
+Brass lamps, heavy silks, portraits on walls, and carved furniture make a statement.
+The decor items will follow suit whether it is metal statues or lamps, silverware on the side tables, or ethnic floor coverings like Persian carpets or durries.

-the interior.
+Whatever be your furniture and style of decor, artefacts serve as highlights, the key elements which determine the warmth and creativity of the interior.
 Even the most exotic furniture can appear cold in the absence of these decorative pieces.
 In the same vein, even the simplest furniture can be transformed to look exotic when blended with unique pieces of art work.
 It is a common perception that artefacts are expensive, outside the purview of an affordable décor.
 While artefacts can certainly be expensive, there are many exclusive pieces that can be stunning, available at affordable prices.
 Shalaka Pingale, owner of Sanskriti Lifestyle feels that doing up home is beyond the wall paints and furniture, "One can enhance any corner of their house by using different accent pieces.
 The distress finish is the latest trend.
 It breaks the monotony of the furniture colour.
 If you want to add a little colour and make a bold statement, you could move away from the white distress to any colour of your choice like green, lemon yellow or any other colour you fancy."

 The distress finish comes even in smaller shelves for you kitchen or bathrooms to candle stands and photo frames, Pingale adds.
 "Another thing which is a favourite these days is the statutes in real coral and turquoise.
 They come in Buddhas, Ganeshas, or musicians.
 The market has now come up contemporary artifacts."